WiiExpertise/madden-draft-class-tools/README.md

 ## Available Functions

-### readDraftClass(filePath: string): Object
+### readDraftClass(fileBuf: buffer): Object
-This function reads the Madden draft class file at `filePath` and returns the draft class as a JSON object, with the following general structure:
+This function takes in the buffer of a Madden draft class file as `fileBuf` and returns the draft class as a JSON object, with the following general structure:
 ```
 {
     "header": {